Kansas Senate passes sports betting bill

 Senators went back and forth for hours about the details of the bill.
 They talked about where revenue should go, whether horse racing or greyhound racing should be a part of the bill, and how much money should be set aside for gambling addiction.

-The state would allow both betting in casinos and online, with the state getting 5.5 percent and 8 percent of revenues respectively.
+The state would allow both betting in casinos and online, with the state getting 5.5% and 8% of revenues respectively.

 Two percent of all revenues would go to the gambling and addictions grant fund.